AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/use-curl-create-http.md

 ## Troubleshooting

-If your cURL is not pasting into your scenario, check the following:

-* Check your browser settings to ensure that pasting from the clipboard is enabled.
+If your cURL is not pasting into your scenario, check your browser settings to ensure that pasting from the clipboard is enabled.
-* If you are running Windows, check the cURL request to ensure that it does not include line breaks.